janibashamd/azure-waf-solution-template/README.md

    * AZURE_PWD --> Azure client password
    * RUNNER_PATH --> github runner path ???
 * Add your resource group and other params under Lib/azure-user-params file as below.
-Param Name	Mandatory	Optional	Default cftName	No	Yes	azure-cft location_name	No	Yes	eastus dashboard_name	No	Yes	Dashboard-NAP-CFT virnetworkId	No	Yes	user-vnet-cft4 workspaceName	No	Yes	user-cft-workspace adminUsername	No	Yes	demouser adminPassword	No	Yes	Demouser1234 resourceGroup	Yes	No	- tenandId	Yes	No	- subscriptionId	Yes	No	-
 ![image](https://user-images.githubusercontent.com/6093830/177365614-fb285a8a-189c-4cb3-a9be-4b55dc5d2b8a.png)